Life Savers: History

 In 1981, Nabisco Brands Inc. acquired Life Savers from the E.R.
 Squibb Corporation.
 A number of early mint flavors, including Cl-O-Ve, Vi-O-Let, Lic-O-Rice and Cinn-O-Mon were discontinued due to poor sales.
 Nabisco introduced a new Cinnamon flavor ("Hot Cin-O-Mon") as a clear fruit drop-type candy.
 This replaced the white mint flavor Cinn-O-Mon, which had recently been discontinued.
 The other original mint flavors were retired.
 A number of other flavors were also quickly discontinued, after Nabisco took over, in order to make the business more profitable.
 In 2004, the U.S. Life Savers business was acquired by Wrigley's.
 Wrigley's introduced two new mint flavors (for the first time in over 60 years) in 2006: Orange Mint and Sweet Mint.
 They also revived some of the early mint flavors (such as Wint-O-Green).

-Life Savers production was based in Holland, Michigan, until 2002 when it was moved to Montreal, Québec, Canada due to significantly lower sugar prices in the new location.
+Life Savers production was based in Holland, Michigan, until 2002 when it was moved to Montreal, Quebec, Canada due to significantly lower sugar prices in the new location.
 The company's headquarters in Port Chester, New York, where Life Savers were made from 1920 until 1984, was distinctive.
-Although it has been converted to apartments, it still retains some Lifesavers signage.
+Although it has been converted to apartments, it still retains some Life Savers signage.
 It was added to the National Register of Historic Places in 1985.

+The rights to the Life Savers brand in Australia and New Zealand were sold by Nestlé to Darrell Lea in 2018.
+As a result of the sale, production was shifted from New Zealand to Australia.

+Marketing and promotions

+Jingle

+The Life Savers jingle, “Life Savers, a Part of Living,” was composed by Larry Hambro with lyrics by John “Jack” Keil, the creative director at Dancer Fitzgerald Sample advertising agency.
+The lead vocal was performed by Billie Hughes of the band Lazarus, who, along with the band, also provided harmony vocals and played the musical track.
+Arnold Brown served as the music director for Dancer Fitzgerald Sample, while Phil Ramone produced the recording session at A & R Recording.

+Television ads

+The Life Savers, a Part of Living television campaign celebrated everyday moments and the simple joys of life.
+The ads followed scenes of people in meaningful, emotional, or nostalgic situations with the signature jingle, “Life Savers, a Part of Living” playing beneath the visuals, culminating in a Life Saver’s Candy shared between them.
+The ads, reflecting themes of childhood, family, and friendship, evoked a nostalgic feeling and appreciation for life’s simple pleasures, making Life Savers candy a symbol of connection, sweetness, or comfort becoming a part of life’s experiences.

+Trademark litigation

+The Life Savers brand has been subject to at least two cases of litigation defending the brand from accusations of trademark infringement, both in the United States and in the United Kingdom.
+In the U.S., in 1947, Life Savers filed suit against Curtiss Candy Company, claiming that the latter's multicolored packaging violated Life Savers' trademark.